mathlandry/budworm_biogeo/README.md

-The are the two scripts used for the community analysis of the manuscript of my chapter 1.
+Here are the scripts used for the community analysis of the manuscript of my chapter 1.